chief-of-state/chief-of-state/docs/kubernetes-deployment.md

 ### Resources allocations

 It is recommended to always set the kubernetes [resource](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) usage such as cpu and memory.
-Kindly note that it is best not to use `resources.limits.cpu` limits but use `resources.requests.cpu` configuration instead.
 By default, Chief Of State allocates a proportion of your container memory based upon the following jvm settings:
 - -XX:MinRAMPercentage
 - -XX:MaxRAMPercentage